-In version 17.3 and greater, you can select to have writeoffs display using insurance payment date, procedure date, or both.
+You can select to have writeoffs displayed using insurance payment date, procedure date, or both.
 (There are some report setup defaults available for writeoffs.
 See our reports setup manual page for more details.)

 My daily production in the Appointment View doesn’t quite match the Daily P&I Report.
 Why does this happen, and which data is more accurate?